Naoghuman/Incubator/Lib-Tile/README.md

 Libraries<a name="Libraries" />
 ---

+Like I said before `Lib-Tile` is a multi [Maven] project which contains different `sub-libraries`.
+Which sub-libraries are the best for you depends from your requirements in your project.

 To use `Lib-Tile` in your project you need minimal the library `Lib-Tile-Core` plus a concrete implementation from an [AbstractTileLoader] which loads your own [Tile]s images.
 How that work will be explained in the sub-project